bitterhalt/dots-river/README.md

 - [newmanls](https://github.com/newmanls/dotfiles) - Helped me with TONS of stuff ⭐
 - [classabbyamp](https://github.com/classabbyamp) - Helped me with TONS of stuff ⭐
 - [aellas](https://github.com/aellas) - For TONS of ideas and ispiration ⭐ ❤️ 🐐
+- [Joris](https://codeberg.org/jorisvandijk) - For showing me how to manage my dots better ❤️ ⭐

 #### Special thanks ⭐